Interactive Visual Feature Search: Experiments and Demonstrations

-Santurkar and Tsipras, et al. recently introduced a method for editing CNN classifiers to correct for systematic mistakes~\cite{santurkar2021editing}.
-For instance, they found that a VGG16 ImageNet classifer consistently misclassifies vehicles that are on a snowy surface.
-The model generally labels these images as snowmobiles or snowplows; the researchers were able to successfully minimize the mistake by updating the classifier's weights such that model treats snowy terrain as if it were asphalt.
-We use VFS to explore the original and edited VGG models in the ``vehicles on snow" example and how the edit affected the model's features (\cref{fig:editingResults}).
+\paragraph{Editing Classifiers.} Recently, a method to correct for systematic CNN mistakes was introduced \cite{santurkar2021editing}.
+For instance, \cite{santurkar2021editing} found that a VGG16 ImageNet classifier consistently misclassifies vehicles that are on a snowy surface and typically predicts these images as snowmobiles or snowplows.
+Their CNN-editing method mitigated this mistake by updating the model's weights such that the model treats snowy terrain as if it were asphalt.
+We use VFS to explore the original and edited VGG models in the ``vehicles on snow'' example and visualize how the edit affected the model's features by analyzing nearest neighbor search results from the ImageNet validation set.

-Our visualizations suggest that the snow to asphalt edit worked and has a noticeable effect on intermediate features.
-We highlight the snowy ground in both queries in \cref{fig:editingResults}.
-For query \textbf{a}, the original model does not have a clear understanding that the ground should be treated like an asphalt road; its nearest neighbors include other surfaces such as snow and ice.
-However, the edited model correctly relates the highlighted region to other roads with cars on them.
+Our visualizations suggest that the snow-to-asphalt edit worked and has a noticeable effect on intermediate features.
+We highlight an example of the edit in \Cref{fig:editing-pass}a.
+Our search results show that the original model does not have a clear understanding that the ground should be treated like asphalt road; the nearest neighbors include other surfaces such as snow, and ice.
+In contrast, the search results from the edited model include asphalt surfaces and several cars (as opposed to snowmobiles and snowplows in original search results), which indicates that the model edit successfully changed the feature representation of snowy roads to achieve the desired result.

-Query \textbf{b} has a similarly apparent improvement between the original and edited model.
-The original nearest neighbors all contain white surfaces, some of which are ice and snow.
-In contrast, the edited model's top-6 nearest neighbors include three regions of asphalt roads and no longer include ice/snow surfaces.
-Thus, these search results suggest that the model edit successfully changed the feature representation such that vehicles on snow are now more similar to other vehicles on asphalt than other objects on snow.